When does Understanding become Injustice? When does Compassion become Weakness?

 So let us extend Grace to the Broken while we speak the Truth in Love.
 Not one or the other, but both.
 Our conversations may become harder, perhaps even uncomfortable, but the end result will be Life and Liberty and Virtue.

-…For the Torah was delivered to Moses but Grace and Truth were revealed through Yeshua the Messiah.
+…For the Law was given through Moses, but Grace and Truth were revealed through Jesus Christ.

 ~ John 1:17 ~